VinothDayalan/CProgramming/README.md

 └── ...
 ```

-- Each exercise is contained within a separate directory, named `exercise-n`, where `n` represents the exercise number.
+- Each exercise is contained within a separate directory, named `exercise_name-n`, where `n` represents the exercise number.
-- Each project is contained within a separate directory, named `project-n`, where `n` represents the project number.
+- Each project is contained within a separate directory, named `projectname-n`, where `n` represents the project number.
 - Each program or source file is named according to its purpose or functionality within the exercise or project.

 ## Contributing